 Water year 2017 was the single wettest year since 1983 in the Subbasin.
 It was followed by a Dry year in 2018, with an annual total (19.30 inches) similar to that of 2014 (19.67 inches).
 Conversely, water year 2019 was a Wet year with an annual total precipitation of 33.29 inches, which was similar to that of 2011 (36.62 inches).
-The annual total precipitation at the Napa State Hospital in 2019 was 43% above the median annual total of 23.27 inches for years since 1950.
+Water year 202 was the driest year recorded since 1977, which received 11.23 inches of precipitation.
+The annual total precipitation at the Napa State Hospital in 2020 was 53% of the median annual total of 22.84 inches for years since 1950.

-Depths to water in the Subbasin in spring 2019 ranged from 1.1 feet to 29.4 feet below ground surface (Table 5-3).
-Spring 2019 depths to groundwater in the alluvial aquifer are shown in Figure 5-2 using an interpolation of measured depths to water in wells throughout the Subbasin.
-The pattern or distribution of depths to water in the alluvial aquifer in spring 2019 is similar to observations in prior years.
-However, depths to groundwater were generally less (i.e., shallower) in spring 2019 compared to spring 2018, consistent with the increased precipitation received in water year 2019.
+Depths to water in the Subbasin in spring 2019 ranged from 7 to 76 feet below ground surface (Table 5-3).
+Spring 2020 depths to groundwater in the alluvial aquifer are shown in Figure 5-5 using an interpolation of measured depths to water in wells throughout the Subbasin.
+The pattern or distribution of depths to water in the alluvial aquifer in spring 2020 is similar to observations in prior years.
+However, depths to groundwater were generally greater (i.e., deeper) in spring 2020 than compared to spring 2019, consistent with Very Dry water year conditions in 2020.

-Overall, the depth to the groundwater table in the alluvial aquifer of the Subbasin is quite shallow; the depth to groundwater in the main part of the Napa Valley Floor in the spring 2019 was between 1.1 and 29.4 feet.
-While agricultural land use, especially vineyards, have covered much of the Napa Valley Floor for decades, the water requirements for this type of agricultural land use are significantly lower than agricultural commodities grown elsewhere in California, such as in the Central Valley (LSCE, 2016c).
+Overall, the depth to the groundwater table in the alluvial aquifer of the Subbasin is quite shallow; the depth to groundwater in the main part of the Napa Valley Floor in the spring 2020 was between 7 and 50 feet.
+44 While agricultural land use, especially vineyards, have covered much of the Napa Valley Floor for decades, the water requirements for this type of agricultural land use are significantly lower than agricultural commodities grown elsewhere in California, such as in the Central Valley (LSCE, 2016c).
 The Napa Valley Subbasin remains full overall due to high recharge potential in most years, relatively low water requirements for vineyards and a hydrogeologic setting that is conducive to recharge.